All materials on this page are copyright Miles Hudson, and free to use (for good, not evil, though):

 Author of textbooks for schools: main publisher is Pearson, biggest titles being A Level and IAL Physics books for Edexcel exam board courses.
 Also BBC Bitesize, OUP, Kognity.

 Inventor of the Best Fit Line Ruler.
-GCSE Examiner for AQA Physics.
+GCSE Examiner for AQA Physics, and inspector of schools for their A Level Practical Physics work.

 Main passion is for writing fiction: